 - Contact us through any channel, including online, email, phone, SMS, social media or post

-- We may also receive information about you from third parties – but only if you have given consent to this type of sharing
+- We may also receive information about you from third parties – but only information that is publicly available

 - If you work for us